someengineering/resoto.com/docs/reference/cli/index.md

 template: 'echo Hello {{person}}.'
 ```

-Once the configuration is updated, the command is available in the resoto shell.
-Note: custom commands are defined globally, so they can be used in any Resoto user.
+Once a custom command has been defined in the `resoto.core.commands` configuration, the command can be executed in [Resoto Shell](../../concepts/components/shell.md):

 ```bash title="Usage of the new hello command"
 > help hello